babyverissimus/PNL-STATS/README.md

 # PNL-STATS
 A simple PNL tracker for intraday traders free of cost , to calculate EOD PNL and generate account stats like sharpe ratio, mdd , etc. on the fly. https://twitter.com/monkeykngtweets
+Open the RELEASE and DOWNLOAD the SOURCE CODE.ZIP